paypal/glamorous/README.md

 And now all components created by the `myGlamorousComponentFactory` will have the `displayName` of `MyGlamorousComponent`.

-> Tip: you can also monkey-patch the `displayName` onto the components that you
-> create from your component factory.
-There's currently an effort to make
+There is also a [babel plugin](https://www.npmjs.com/package/babel-plugin-glamorous-displayname) that can monkey-patch the `displayName` onto the components that you create from your component factory.
-> [a babel plugin][babel-plugin] that will do this for you to give you even
-> better `displayName`s

 #### rootEl